 creating a new district or region, including a new local authority for it

 abolishing a district or region, including the local authority

 altering the boundaries of any district or region

-transferring a statutory obligation from one local authority to another
+transferring a responsibility, duty, power conferred by an enactment or a discretionary function from one local authority to another

-a proposal that a territorial authority assume the power of a regional council
+a proposal that a territorial authority assume the responsibilities, duties and powers of a regional council

 combining two or more local board areas.

 Local government reorganisation applications are made to the Local Government Commission.
 There is a prescribed process for how the Commission must consider applications .

 In the application stage, the commission first makes a decision whether to assess the application, before considering the affected area and whether there is community support for reorganisation.
 Alternative applications are called for and considered alongside both the original application and the existing arrangements, before the commission determines and notifies its preferred option.

 If the current arrangements are the preferred option, the process for that application ends.